-Synonyms: enteropathic arthritis, arthritis associated with inflammatory bowel disease, reactive arthritis
+Synonyms: enteropathic arthropathy, arthritis associated with inflammatory bowel disease, reactive arthritis

-Enteropathic arthropathy is an umbrella term used to describe various patterns of inflammatory arthritis which may be associated with a range of gastrointestinal (GI) pathologies.
+Enteropathic arthropathy, or enteropathic arthritis, is an umbrella term used to describe various patterns of inflammatory arthritis which may be associated with a range of gastrointestinal (GI) pathologies.
 Its constituent conditions are classified as part of the seronegative spondyloarthropathies.
-Its various associated diseases are outlined below:
+Its various associated diseases are outlined below.

-- Spondyloarthropathy and peripheral arthritis due to inflammatory bowel disease (IBD), ie Crohn's disease and ulcerative colitis.
+- Spondyloarthritis and peripheral arthritis due to inflammatory bowel disease (IBD), ie Crohn's disease and ulcerative colitis.

-- Arthritis associated with other GI pathologies such as coeliac disease, Whipple's disease, collagenous colitis and following intestinal bypass surgery.
+- Types of arthritis associated with other GI pathologies include coeliac disease, Whipple's disease, and collagenous colitis, and following intestinal bypass surgery.